zooniverse/Panoptes-Front-End/README.md

 [![Coverage Status](https://coveralls.io/repos/github/zooniverse/Panoptes-Front-End/badge.svg)](https://coveralls.io/github/zooniverse/Panoptes-Front-End)

-## Development
+## Getting started

-Requires Node.js.
+### With Docker

+To avoid having to install Node.js or any other dependencies, you can run everything with Docker and Docker Compose.

+- `docker-compose build` will build a local Docker image and run `npm install`.
+Run this whenever you change dependencies in `package.json`.

+- `docker-compose run --service-ports dev npm start` builds and runs the site locally on port 3735.

+- `docker-compose run dev npm test` runs the tests.

+- `docker-compose run dev npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.

+### With Node.js

+Make sure you have Node 8 and `npm` 5 or greater.
 It's recommended you manage your Node installations with **nvm**.

-`npm install` installs dependencies.
+- `npm install` installs dependencies.

-`npm start` builds and runs the site locally.
+- `npm start` builds and runs the site locally.

-`npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.
+- `npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.

+### Development

 For testing with production data, you can add `env=production` to your development url, e.g. `localhost:3735/projects?env=production`.
 Note that it is removed on every page refresh.

 All the good stuff is in **./app**.
 Start at **./app/main.cjsx**

 While editing, do your best to follow style and architecture conventions already used by the project, unless you have a reason not to. **If in doubt, ask.**

-### Development with Docker

-To avoid having to install Node.js or any other dependencies, you can also run everything with Docker and Docker Compose.

-`docker-compose build` will build a local Docker image and run `npm install`.
-Run this whenever you change dependencies in `package.json`.

-`docker-compose run --service-ports dev npm start` builds and runs the site locally on port 3735.

-`docker-compose run dev npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.

 ### What to do if it doesn't run